 ‘Very good, Mr Potter,’ Professor McGonagall said examining James’s matchstick/needle.
 ‘Five points to Gryffindor.’

 She strolled back through the rows of desks to the front of the classroom, glancing at each desk as she passed.

-Lily, along with Abigail, Isabel and Chloe, turned round in her seat to look at James’s matchstick.
+Lily, along with Abigail, Isabel and Corinne, turned round in her seat to look at James’s matchstick.

 ‘Well done, James.’
 Abigail said flashing him a smile before turning back to her own matchstick with a look of determination, starting to realise that magic was a bit harder than she’d thought it would be.

 Despite the best effort of the Gryffindors, the only other student to make any change to their needle by the end of the lesson was Melissa Hutchinson in the front row, earning Ravenclaw five points.
 Lily felt slightly dejected that she’d failed to perform her first bit of magic, but noticing the similar glum looks on Remus and Peter’s faces she decided she shouldn’t feel too bad, she wasn’t the only one and it wasn’t because she was muggle-born.

 As they packed away their things at the sound of the bell and started edging out of the classroom, Professor McGonagall turned back to the class as she wiped the board with a swish of her wand.